 Major indicators of abuse on examination are

 Physical abuse should be considered when an infant who is not walking has a serious injury.
-Young infants with minor injuries to the face should be further evaluated.
-The younger infant may appear to be perfectly normal or sleeping despite significant brain trauma, and inflicted acute head trauma in infants should be part of the differential diagnosis of every lethargic infant.
-Other hints are multiple injuries at different stages of resolution or development; cutaneous lesions specific for particular sources of injury; and repeated injury, which is suggestive of abuse or inadequate supervision.
+Young infants with minor injuries to the face also should be further evaluated.
+The younger infant may appear to be normal despite significant brain trauma, and inflicted acute head trauma should be part of the differential diagnosis of every lethargic infant.
+Other hints are multiple injuries at different stages of resolution or development; cutaneous lesions with patterns suggestive of particular sources of injury (see Physical abuse); and repeated injury, which is suggestive of abuse or inadequate supervision.

-A dilated eye examination may be useful in children < 1 yr with suspected abuse.
-Retinal hemorrhage occurs in 65 to 95% of cases of abusive head trauma vs < 10% of cases of accidental head trauma.
-It also may result from childbirth and persist for up to 4 wk.
-When retinal hemorrhages result from accidental trauma, the mechanism is usually obvious and life-threatening (eg, major motor vehicle crash), and the hemorrhages are typically few in number and confined to the posterior pole.
+A dilated eye examination and neuroimaging are recommended for all children < 1 yr with suspected abuse.
+Retinal hemorrhages occur in 85 to 90% of cases of abusive head trauma vs < 10% of cases of accidental head trauma.
+They also may result from childbirth and persist for up to 4 wk.
+When retinal hemorrhages result from accidental trauma, the mechanism is usually obvious and life-threatening (eg, major motor vehicle crash), and the hemorrhages are typically few in number and confined to the posterior poles.

-Sexually transmitted disease of any sort in a child < 12 yr must be considered the result of sexual abuse until proved otherwise.
+Sexually transmitted infections in a child < 12 yr should make practitioners extremely suspicious about the possibility of sexual abuse.
 When a child has been sexually abused, behavioral changes (eg, irritability, fearfulness, insomnia) may be the only clues initially.
-If sexual abuse is suspected, the perioral and rectal areas and the external genitals must be examined for evidence of injury.
-If the suspected abuse is thought to have occurred recently, hair samples and swabs of body fluids are obtained for legal evidence (see Medical Examination of the Rape Victim: Testing and evidence collection).
-An examination involving use of a magnifying light source with a camera, such as with a specially equipped colposcope, may be helpful for documentation for legal purposes.
+If sexual abuse is suspected, the perioral and anal areas and the external genitals must be examined for evidence of injury.
+If the suspected abuse is thought to have occurred recently (≤ 96 h), forensic evidence should be gathered using an appropriate kit and handled according to required legal standards (see Testing and evidence collection).
+An examination involving use of a magnifying light source with a camera, such as with a specially equipped colposcope, may be helpful to the examiner as well as for documentation for legal purposes.

 Emotional abuse and neglect:

-Treatment first addresses urgent medical needs (including possible sexually transmitted diseases) and the child's immediate safety.
+Treatment first addresses urgent medical needs (including possible sexually transmitted infections) and the child's immediate safety.
 Referral to a pediatrician specializing in child abuse should be considered.
-Ultimately, treatment is directed at long-standing disturbed patterns of personal interaction.
 In both abuse and neglect situations, families should be approached in a helping rather than a punitive manner.

-Physicians and other professionals in contact with children (eg, nurses, teachers, day care workers, police) are required by law in all states to report incidents of suspected abuse or neglect.
+Physicians and other professionals in contact with children (eg, nurses, teachers, day care workers, police) are mandated reporters who are required by law in all states to report incidents of suspected abuse or neglect (see US Dept of Health and Human Services, Mandated Reporting).
 Every state has its own laws.
 Members of the general public are encouraged, but not mandated, to report suspected abuse.
 Any person who makes a report of abuse based on reasonable cause and in good faith is immune from criminal and civil liability.
 A mandated reporter who fails to make a report can be subject to criminal and civil penalties.
 The reports are made to Child Protective Services or another appropriate child protection agency.
-In most situations, it is appropriate for professionals to tell parents that a report is being made pursuant to the law and that they will be contacted, interviewed, and possibly visited at their home.
-In some cases, the professional may determine that informing the parent before police or other agency assistance is available creates greater risk of injury to the child.
+In most situations, it is appropriate for professionals to tell caregivers that a report is being made pursuant to the law and that they will be contacted, interviewed, and likely visited at their home.
+In some cases, the professional may determine that informing the parent or caregiver before police or other agency assistance is available creates greater risk of injury to the child and/or themselves.
 Under those circumstances, the professional may choose to delay informing the parent or caregiver.

 Representatives of child protective agencies and social workers can help the physician determine likelihood of subsequent harm and thus identify the best immediate disposition for the child.
 Options include

-A close review of the family setting, prior contacts with various community service agencies, and the parents' needs is essential.
+A close review of the family setting, prior contacts with various community service agencies, and the caregivers' needs is essential.
 A social worker can conduct such reviews and help with interviews and family counseling.
-Social workers also provide tangible assistance to the parents by helping them obtain public assistance and day care and homemaker services (which can relieve a parent under stress, allowing a few hours each day for relaxation) and coordinating mental health services for parents.
+Social workers also provide tangible assistance to the caregivers by helping them obtain public assistance, child care, and respite services (which can decrease stress for caregivers).
+They can also help to coordinate mental health services for caregivers.
 Periodic or ongoing social work contact usually is needed.

-Parent-aide programs, which employ trained nonprofessionals to relate closely to abusive and negligent parents, are available in some communities.
+Parent-aide programs, which employ trained nonprofessionals to support abusive and negligent parents and provide an example of appropriate parenting, are available in some communities.
 Other parent support groups also have been successful.

 Removal from the home:

-Although emergency temporary removal from the home until evaluation is complete and safety is ensured is not uncommon, the ultimate goal of Child Protective Services is to keep children with their family in a safe, healthy environment.
+Although emergency temporary removal from the home until evaluation is complete and safety is ensured is sometimes done, the ultimate goal of Child Protective Services is to keep children with their family in a safe, healthy environment.
+Often, families are offered services to rehabilitate the caregivers so that children who have been removed may be reunited with their family.
 If the previously described interventions do not ensure safety, consideration must be made for long-term removal and possibly termination of parental rights.
 This significant step requires a court petition, presented by the legal counsel of the appropriate welfare department.
 The specific procedure varies from state to state but usually entails family court testimony by a physician.
-When the court decides in favor of removing the child from the home, a disposition is arranged.
-The family's physician should participate in this disposition planning; if not, the physician's agreement and consent to the disposition should be sought.
-While the child is in temporary placement, the physician should, if possible, maintain contact with the parents and ensure that adequate efforts are being made to help them.
+When the court decides in favor of removing the child from the home, a disposition is arranged, typically to a temporary placement, such as foster care.
+While the child is in temporary placement, the child's own physician or a medical team that specializes in children in foster care should, if possible, maintain contact with the parents and ensure that adequate efforts are being made to help them.
 Occasionally, children are re-abused while in foster care.
 The physician should be alert to this possibility.
-The physician's input is integral to the decision for reuniting the child and parents.
-As the dynamics of the family setting improve, the child may be able to return to the parents' care.
-However, recurrences of abuse are common.
+As the dynamics of the family setting improve, the child may be able to return to the original caregivers.
+However, recurrences of maltreatment are common.